jacksheehy15/milestone-project-1/README.md

 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub:
 GitHub is used to store the projects code after being pushed from Git.
-Figma
+YouTube
+YouTube was used to get the hero video (ultra miami trailer) Figma
 Figma was used to creat my template/wireframes and to make my idea come to life.
 FreeLogoDesign